PaNGalaxy/AppLauncher/README.md

 manually in your environment or prefix them to your run command.

 You will also need to provide a JSON file containing the configuration data for all the tools that can be launched from this application.
-The default config is provided at `launcher_app/app/tools.json`, however you can also set the environment variable:
-`TRAME_LAUNCHER_TOOL_PATH` to a relative or absolute path to another JSON file.
-The format of the file  should follow that of the provided default file.
+The default file is located in `vue/public/tools.json`, and it should be modified in place if you need to make changes.

 ```json
 {